Spanish Immersion for Adults in Costa Rica & Ecuador

 From about May/June through October/November it is rainy season.
 The sun may shine in the morning (and it will be humid), but it will certainly rain in the afternoon (but it’s usually not a cold rain).
 December through April is dry season.
 It will be sunny, humid, and may rain here and there.

 This is actually the #1 reason we chose to have our Spanish Immersion Programs based in these two countries.
-While Costa Rica has a long history of peacefulness and political stability, Nicaragua has been exceeding the international community’s expectations for friendliness and safety.
+While Costa Rica has a long history of peacefulness and political stability, Ecuador has been exceeding the international community’s expectations for friendliness and safety.
 Tourism is a very large portion of both countries’ economies, which means that in general tourists are treated very well.

 You will be staying in a middle-class home setting.
 You can expect the home and your bedroom to be small.
 Your bed probably won’t be as comfortable as your bed is here in the US.
 Most homes have tile floors, no carpet.
 Most families do not have dish washers nor clothes driers.
 You may be given a couple different keys for the home: one for the exterior gate off the street, and another for the actual doors to the house.